-Before going into detail, it's worth noting that using a logic analyzer isn't the only way to debug, or gain insight into what your embedded program is doing.
-Odds are you are already setup with an in-circuit debugger or a serial output already logging to the PC.
-While both of these debugging options are highly recommended, they also have big drawbacks, which make using a logic analyzer an ideal complement to these tools.
+Before going into detail, it's worth noting that using a logic analyzer isn't the only way to debug or gain insight into what your embedded program is doing.
+Odds are you are already set up with an in-circuit debugger or a serial output already logging to the PC.
+While both of these debugging options are highly recommended, they also have big drawbacks that make using a logic analyzer an ideal complement to these tools.

-Breakpoints & stepping through code.
-This is a great way to examine the state of your application, monitor variables, and single step through complicated functions.
+Breakpoints and stepping through code: This is a great way to examine the state of your application, monitor variables, and single step through complicated functions.
 They are super useful for all embedded applications, but they have some pretty big drawbacks.
-First, the entire program halts when a breakpoints is hit.
-This means that if your code is time sensitive, you will not be able to debug your code during the most important parts.
-For instance, if you want to debug code that is responsible for receiving some kind of signal, doing some processing, and then transmitting back in a fixed amount of time, you can use break points to examine the state of the firmware, but the overall application will fail due to the unexpected delay, or failure to receive a response.
-Breakpoints also can only be set on firmware instructions - you can't set a breakpoint for when a i/o pin changes state, and a breakpoint (or internal variable checking) won't tell you why SPI data isn't getting written to the bus when you call the write command.
+First, the entire program halts when a breakpoint is hit.
+That means that if your code is time-sensitive, you will not be able to debug your code during the most important parts.
+For instance, if you want to debug code that is responsible for receiving some kind of signal, doing some processing, and then transmitting back in a fixed amount of time, you can use breakpoints to examine the state of the firmware, but the overall application will fail due to the unexpected delay or failure to receive a response.
+Breakpoints also can only be set on firmware instructions.
+You can't set a breakpoint for when an i/o pin changes state, and a breakpoint (or internal variable checking) won't tell you why SPI data isn't getting written to the bus when you call the write command.

 The most common use of a logic analyzer during firmware debugging, beyond protocol decoding, is to simply check to see if a particular part of code is running at all.
 A simple toggling of an IO pin is low overhead (usually 4 clock cycles or less on some microcontrollers) and can be recorded using a logic analyzer with high precision.
 When sampling 4x faster than the core clock of your microcontroller, you can usually measure the timing between toggles down to the clock cycle, if necessary.

 Toggling an IO pin, however, only provides 1 bit of information.
 The next logical step after toggling just one IO is to toggle multiple IO pins to print a parallel state.
-The Saleae software includes a simple parallel analyzer which can be used to decode the parallel state into a integer value.
-The parallel analyzer requires a clock channel in order to decode the data automatically, so it's recommended to dedicate one IO pin to the clock channel, and then write a macro to output the parallel word and then cycle the clock channel.
-This may require double the instructions as before, up to about 8 in many cases.
-(With a 20 MHz instruction clock, that's about 400 ns, or 0.4 us.
-Still a lot faster than 1 ms required to transmit 1 byte with 9600 baud serial.)
+The Saleae software includes a simple parallel analyzer that can be used to decode the parallel state into an integer value.
+The parallel analyzer requires a clock channel in order to decode the data automatically, so it's recommended to dedicate one IO pin to the clock channel and then write a macro to output the parallel word and cycle the clock channel.
+That may require double the instructions as before, up to about 8 in many cases.
+(With a 20 MHz instruction clock, that's about 400 ns, or 0.4 us, which is still a lot faster than 1 ms required to transmit 1 byte with 9600 baud serial.)

-Another common problem is when working on a form-factor PCB design where there are few, or no unused IO that's accessible.
+Another common problem is when working on a form-factor PCB design where there are few or no unused IO that are accessible.
 In these cases, a little creativity can go a long way.

-Also, if the microcontroller directly or indirectly drives an LED, you can output high speed bit-banged serial to that pin and record it with Logic.
-This is a lot more useful than using the LED as a basic status light.
+Also, if the microcontroller directly or indirectly drives an LED, you can output high-speed bit-banged serial to that pin and record it with Logic.
+That is a lot more useful than using the LED as a basic status light.

 There are a lot of other ways to extract debug information from your complete design when none of the obvious methods are available.
-If you can, we recommend designing in a logic analyzer debug header (or two!) so that you can directly connect Logic to your design.
-We recommend using 4x2 0.1" pitch male unshrouded headers, and accessory connectors you can find here: Logic-to-2x4 Header (Gen 2)
+If you can, we recommend designing in a logic analyzer debug header (or two) so you can directly connect Logic to your design.
+We recommend using 4x2 0.1" pitch male unshrouded headers and accessory connectors you can find here: Logic-to-2x4 Header (Gen 2)

-Interrupt handling.
-Making sure that interrupts are not missed, and handled appropriately.
+Interrupt handling: Making sure that interrupts are not missed and handled appropriately.
 Try toggling a pin when the interrupt routine enters and again when it exits.
 Then record that pin as well as the signal that triggers the interrupt.
-It there any chance that the event might occur again one or more times while the interrupt handler is still running?
+Is there any chance that the event might occur again one or more times while the interrupt handler is still running?
 You may need to move data processing to a queue to free up the interrupt faster.

-Program flow verification.
-It's very common for more advanced modules, such as authentication modules, phones, and network connections to have complicated handshaking procedures that requires careful state management.
-Printing a basic hex word to a 3 bit parallel interface every time your application's state machine changes state will help you trace your application through the initialization process.
-If a resource is not always available for instance, does your state machine properly go back to a valid state?
+Program flow verification: It's very common for more advanced modules such as authentication modules, phones, and network connections to have complicated handshaking procedures that require careful state management.
+Printing a basic Hex word to a 3-bit parallel interface every time your application's state machine changes state will help you trace your application through the initialization process.
+If a resource is not always available, for instance, does your state machine properly go back to a valid state?

-Power state monitoring.
-If you print out the power state with a few IO pins every time it changes state, you can record this extremely accurately using a high sample rate, and then use the built in measurement tools to compute the duty cycle for which your device is awake.
+Power state monitoring: If you print out the power state with a few IO pins every time it changes state, you can record this extremely accurately using a high sample rate.
+Then use the built-in measurement tools to compute the duty cycle for which your device is awake.
 Already printing this to the serial port?
 That serial print command might be taking longer than the rest of your application time combined.

-Benchmarking & Profiling.
-Some development tools include a cycle accurate simulator for finding the bottlenecks in high performance code.
+Benchmarking and Profiling: Some development tools include a cycle accurate simulator for finding the bottlenecks in high-performance code.
 However, if the performance relies on a physical event or signal that can't be simulated accurately, then this might not help.
-Toggle pins or print parallel words before and after every piece of code you would like to profile - consider using inline assembly if necessary!
+Toggle pins or print parallel words before and after every piece of code you would like to profile, and consider using inline assembly, if necessary.
 It should only add a few instructions as a very deterministic overhead.
-Move the statements around and re-test to zero in on the problem.
+Move the statements around and retest to zero in on the problem.

 trello ID: 56253a2b6a6ed616d207e717